-In HIZ mode, the reverse blocking FET (Q1), internal REGN LDO, converter switches and some other parts of the internal circuit remain off to save the battery while it is supplying DC power to the system through BATFET.
+In HIZ mode, the VBUS and input source are disconnected from power circuit by turning the reverse blocking FET (Q1) off.
+In this mode, internal REGN LDO, converter switches and some other parts of the internal circuit remain off to save the battery while it is supplying DC power to the system through BATFET.

-In the sleep mode, the switching is stopped.
+In the sleep mode the switching is stopped.
 The charger goes to the sleep mode when the input source voltage (V{VAC}) is not high enough for charging the battery.
 In other words, V{VAC} is smaller than $V{BAT} + V{SLEEP}$ (where V{SLEEP} is a small threshold) and buck converter is not able to charge, even at its maximum duty cycle.
 The boost may also go to the sleep mode if similar issue happens in the reverse direction (when V{VAC} is almost equal or smaller than V{BAT}).